gabeweng/gabeweng.github.io/_posts/2020-09-24-visualize-sentence-embeddings.md

 ![](/images/projector-head-5.png){:.align-center}

-We will introduce label noise into our dataset by corrupting five of the responses with random text.
+We will introduce noise into our dataset by corrupting five of the responses with random text.
 It will act as an outlier for our example.
 ```python
 df.loc[[10, 27, 54, 72, 91], 'text'] = 'askgkn askngk kagkasng'
 ```